alibulutb/alibulutb/README.md

-- 👋 Hi, I’m Ali Bulut and I'm Biomedical Engineer.
+- 👋 Hi, I’m Ali Bulut and I'm a Biomedical Engineer.
 - 👀 I’m interested in ...
-Finance, Data Analyze, Artifical Intelligence, Machine Learning and Deep Learning Algorithms.
+Artifical Intelligence, Machine Learning and Deep Learning Algorithms, Finance, Data Analyze.
 - 🌱 I’m currently learning ... on the uses of artificial intelligence in the fields of health and finance.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... alibulut.ablt@gmail.com

 <!---